artryazanov/laravel-mysql-drive-backup/README.md

 # Laravel MySQL Drive Backup (OAuth2)

-Laravel 12 package to back up a MySQL database and upload the dump to Google Drive using OAuth2 (user consent).
-Provides Artisan commands for authorization, creating backups and restoring them from Drive.
+Laravel 10-12 package to back up a MySQL database and upload the dump to Google Drive using OAuth2 (user consent).
+Provides Artisan commands for authorization, creating backups, and restoring them from Drive (supports .sql, .gz, .zip and wildcard masks).
 Suitable for manual runs and for scheduling via Laravel Scheduler.

 - Package name: `artryazanov/laravel-mysql-drive-backup`
 - License: Unlicense

+## Requirements
+- PHP 8.2+
+- Laravel 10.x–12.x
+- MySQL client utilities installed and available in PATH:
+  - mysqldump (for backup)
+  - mysql (for restore)
+- PHP extensions: zip, zlib
+- Google OAuth2 credentials and configured redirect URI

 ## Installation